shubham151-asu/internship-application-systems/README.md

 ---------------
 	1. Able to send ICMP request using icmp protocol
 	2. Able to send ICMP request using ipv4 protocol
-	3. Not able to recieve ICMP request using IPv6 protocol : docker container issue in my environment
+	3. Able to send ICMP request using ipv6 protocol
 	4. Able to set TTL limits for IPv4 and HopLimits in IPv6
 	5. Set logs in the code : TODO
 	6. Ping statistics : TODO